 You may have heard that those little specks that seem to float across your visual field are harmless, and most are — but they sometimes need medical attention.
-The eye experts at Rocky Mountain Eye Center, with locations in Missoula, Hamilton, and Butte, Montana, can identify whether your floaters are signs of a serious condition that may threaten your vision.
+The eye experts at Rocky Mountain Eye Center, with locations in Missoula, Hamilton, Helena, and Butte, Montana, can identify whether your floaters are signs of a serious condition that may threaten your vision.
 Call today to schedule an appointment or book your visit online.

 Eye floaters are moving spots in your vision.
 They may appear as a combination of dark gray specks, strings, or webs that drift rather lazily around when you move your eyes but shift away quickly when you try to focus on them directly.